-Three image processing types cover most cases of interest.
+Two image processing types cover most cases of interest.
+A third type is extremely rare.

 1. Minimally and uniformly -processed (but not strongly sharpened) images, often TIFFs converted from raw files (raw→TIFF).
 Most cameras to be evaluated for Machine Vision/Artificial Intelligence are in this category.
 Minimally processed images can be identified by the lack of a strong noise peak near the transition.